deep-research/victorslibrary-nuxt/content/reenchantment/spring-weather-psa.md

 explicit: false

 description: |
-  I was required to play public service announcements on Reverend Radio, which was my college radio show.
+  I was required to play public service announcements on my college radio show, which was called *Reverend Radio*.
 After getting sick of them, I decided to make one of my own.
-It ended up playing the automation system for months.
+It ended up playing the automation system for many months.

   [WMXM 88.9 FM Lake Forest College Radio](https://wmxm.org/)